This function is designed to work on a hierarchical tree and cut it

 Details

-or
+or determined

-automatically defined for the chosen n_clust
+automatically for the requested n_clust

-The dynamic tree cut method has two variants.
+The dynamic tree cut method has two variants:

-The tree-based only variant (
+The tree-based variant (

 dynamic_method = "tree"